-We believe that addressing inequities in health status, access to care, and outcomes of care that continue to harm historically underresourced and underrepresented groups in society is fundamental to improving population health.
-Moreover, it is not possible to achieve health equity for all populations without addressing broader social inequities that disadvantage people of color in general and Black populations in particular.
+We believe that addressing inequities in health status, access to care, and outcomes of care that continue to harm historically under resourced and under represented groups in society is fundamental to improving population health.
+Moreover, it is not possible to achieve health equity for all populations without addressing broader social inequities that disadvantage members of racial and ethnic minority groups and Black populations in particular.
 These inequities in education, employment, housing, and other social and environmental factors directly influence population health.

-The Milbank Memorial Fund has a 118-year history of making advances toward its stated mission of improving population health.
+The Milbank Memorial Fund has a 100-plus-year history of making advances toward its stated mission of improving population health.
 Yet, like many organizations, we must acknowledge all of our history.

 Some of our organization’s own actions have reinforced and perpetuated the systemic racism that contributes to fundamental health inequities in this country.
 Historically, our efforts to improve population health in our programming and publications have not prioritized improving health equity.
 The racial and ethnic composition of our state health policymaker networks has not resembled the populations they serve.
 In our organization, disproportionate numbers of staff members, board members, partners, and network members, as well as the authors and reviewers of our publications and The Milbank Quarterly, have been white and socioeconomically advantaged.